Hanuman

-Figures from the Bhakti movement, such as Samarth Ramdas, have portrayed Hanuman as an emblem of nationalism and defiance against oppression.
+In the medieval Bhakti movement, figures such as Samarth Ramdas have portrayed Hanuman as an emblem of nationalism and defiance against oppression.
 According to Vaishnava tradition, the sage Madhvacharya posited that Vayu aids Vishnu in his earthly incarnations, a role akin to Hanuman's assistance to Rama.
 In recent times, the veneration of Hanuman through iconography and temple worship has significantly increased.
-He epitomizes the fusion of "strength, heroic initiative, and assertive excellence" with "loving, emotional devotion" to his lord Rama, embodying both Shakti and Bhakti.
+He epitomizes the fusion of "strength, heroic initiative, and assertive excellence" with "loving, emotional devotion" to his Lord Rama, embodying both Shakti and Bhakti.
 Subsequent literature has occasionally depicted him as the patron deity of martial arts, meditation, and scholarly pursuits.
-He is revered as an exemplar of self-control, faith, and commitment to a cause, transcending his outward Vanara appearance.
+He is revered as an exemplar of self-control, faith, and commitment to a cause and his physical attributes as a Vanara for which he is worshipped.
 Traditionally, Hanuman is celebrated as a lifelong celibate, embodying the virtues of chastity.
-Hanuman's abilities are partly attributed to his lineage from Vayu, symbolizing a connection with both the physical and the cosmic elements.
+Hanuman's abilities are attributed in part to his lineage from Vayu, reflecting the wind god’s role as both a vital force within the body and a cosmic principle.